CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/40-kubernetes.md

 - DNS configuration pointing to the public IP of the ingress controller for the following routes:
   - `app.<hostname>` (i.e. https://app.cluedin.com/)
   - `<accountName>.<hostname>` (i.e. https://cluedin.cluedin.com/)
-    - _External ingress controller's IP can be found by using `kubectl get services -n haproxy`_
+    - _External ingress controller's IP can be found by using `kubectl get services -n cluedin`_

 - Secret with the SSL certificates for the following routes: